 So, Why is Aromatherapy Not Statutory Regulated in the UK?

-The reason sited, is due to lack of funding as well as evidence, despite NICE (National Institute for Health and Care Excellence), issuing guidelines suggesting massage does in fact help certain conditions like lower back pain, multi-skeletal conditions (MSK) and sciatica and that aromatherapy notably helps with the symptoms of stress and dementia.
+The reason cited, is due to lack of funding as well as evidence, despite NICE (National Institute for Health and Care Excellence), issuing guidelines suggesting massage does in fact help certain conditions like lower back pain, multi-skeletal conditions (MSK) and sciatica and that aromatherapy notably helps with the symptoms of stress and dementia.

 Some of the popular press has recently discussed these findings and highlighted that health experts categorise alternative treatments by those that are regulated by professional bodies and backed by scientific evidence, and those that are not.
 The need for aromatherapists to belong to a professional body such as the IFA is paramount to aromatherapy becoming statutory regulated.
 Furthermore, due to the increase in awareness of the dangers of self-governing bodies with no external quality assurance setting their own standards and insurance companies selling policies to those who have completed 1-2 days training, only aromatherapist who belong to a PSA regulated register may be able to work within the NHS in the future.
 And those who don't may have difficulty finding work.
 The Advertising Standards Authority (ASA) also take a similar view and limit how aromatherapy can be described, providing more scope for PSA accredited practitioners, but do not state just how much research is actually required to broaden the parameters.